All Episodes

 White conceded he has a felony conviction for a crime he refused to talk about that's 17 years old.

-Said he knows several other longshoremen with records.
+He said he knows several other longshoremen with records.

-He worries about their families, he questions how they'll pay their bills.
+He questions how they'll pay their bills.

 You got to get your life together, man.

-You have a car payment, you have a house payment.
+You have a car payment.

 What are you supposed to do?

-Well, obviously we need uh we need income insurance.
+Well, obviously, we need income insurance.

-You know, just like we have health insurance, income insurance.
+Just like we have health insurance, income insurance.

 You know, speaking of that, there's a story.